 For the cake, when cashews have soaked, strain the water and rinse them through a sieve.
 Put all cake ingredients in a high-speed blender and blend until competely smooth and creamy.
 Pour in a small bowl, cover and chill in fridge.

 For the topping, put the fruit, whole or chopped, in a big bowl.
 Squeeze a little lemon juice and mix this to the fruit.
 Allow the fruit to make its own fruit juice.
 If you can’t obtain any juice, mash 1-2 tablespoon of fruit in a small bowl and add to the fruit.
-To the fruit add the agar-agar powder and mix well.
+To the fruit add the agar-agar powder and mix.
 If your fruit is sour, sprinkle some granulated sugar.
 Chill in fridge for 30 minutes.
+The fruit will slightly gel.

 To assemble, spread the cashew cream mixture on top of the crust.
 With a slotted spoon, spread the chilled fruit evenly on top of the cream mixture.
 Cover with foil and store in freezer for minimum 8 hours or preferably overnight.
 Take out one hour, or more, before serving.
 It should be eaten semi-frozen.
 Store left overs in covered container in freezer.